thehairy/Sunflower/README.md

 ### Role Assignment
 1. Bot monitors reactions in the specified `TARGET_CHANNEL_ID`
 2. When `TARGET_EMOJI` is added to a tracked message:
+   - Checks if the user has any roles listed in `EXCLUDED_ROLE_IDS` (if configured)
+   - If user has excluded roles, the reaction is ignored
    - Sets user's nickname to `NEW_NICKNAME`
    - Assigns the `TARGET_ROLE_ID` role
    - Logs the action to console

+**Note:** Users with roles listed in `EXCLUDED_ROLE_IDS` will not trigger role assignment or nickname changes when reacting to tracked messages.
+This is useful for excluding staff, bots, or other special roles from the verification process.

 ### Database Schema